Vintage Mexican Rugs Collection

 In the western part of Mexico, people used to collect a type of snail living in the Pacific Ocean to extract a substance that, when oxidized, turned purple.
 The extraction process involved snail collectors blowing into the snail to expel a colorless fluid that first turned yellow, then purple.
 This dye can only be applied to natural cotton since synthetic cotton undergoes chemical processes inhibiting fixation of the color.

-Zapotec Indians of Oaxaca, Mexico
+Modern Style Zapotec Rugs From Oaxaca, Mexico

 For over two millennia, the Zapotec Indians have been weaving rugs and other textiles on backstrap tension looms.
 Eventually destabilized by numerous invasions, the Zapotec Indians became subjects of the Aztec and Mixtec empires.
 Rulers revered the weaving skills exhibited by the Zapotecs and expected them to regularly pay tribute to their kingdoms with handmade textiles.
 Eventually, Spaniards invaded Mexico and brought sheep wool, the spinning wheel and the fixed frame pedal loom to Zapotec weaving culture.
 Today, a vintage Mexican rug collection may contain modern Zapotec rugs and textiles since this Indian tribe (now living in Teotitlan de Valle) continues to create Mexican textiles traditionally, using natural dyes and 100 percent wool.
 Get the Look with Hand-Crafted Modern Mexican Textiles from Tapestries to Serape Blankets From Mexico.

 Call Esmaili Rugs & Antiques today to learn more about our Mexican rug collection: (214) 651-7847.